 College Board recognizes the importance of protecting your privacy.
-Please review our privacy policies at collegeboard.org/privacy-center ("Privacy Policies") and the SAT Terms and Conditions on page 51 to understand our collection, use, and disclosure of your personally identifiable information.
+Please review our privacy policies at collegeboard.org/privacy-center ("Privacy Policies") and the SAT Terms and Conditions to understand our collection, use, and disclosure of your personally identifiable information.

 Telemarketing Scams